Asus RT-N13U WiFi router: Pros and Cons

 VPN support | no |

-Like many modern routers, the Asus RT-N13U supports a variety of features and technologies to enhance your network connectivity and security.
-The IPv4 is the fourth iteration of the Internet Protocol (IP) and is the most widely used version of IP on the internet today.
-The Asus RT-N13U has 4 x 10/100 Mbps LAN and 1 x 10/100 Mbps WAN ports.
-LAN or Ethernet ports (RJ-45) are used to connect devices to the local area network (LAN).
+Like many modern routers, the Asus RT-N13U supports many features and tech.
+They improve your network's connectivity and security.
+The IPv4 is the fourth iteration of the Internet Protocol (IP).
+It is the most widely used version of IP on the internet today.
+The WAN port on the RT-N13U router is a Fast Ethernet port, not a Gigabit Ethernet.

 Wireless